swajeet01/neem/README.md

 [Robert Nystrom](https://twitter.com/intent/user?screen_name=munificentbob)
 in his book [Crafting Interpreters](https://craftinginterpreters.com/).

-This implementation of Neem is not optimized and sometimes does not follows best practices, it uses C++11 features and avoids any features introduced in later C++ standards.
-This is because Neem just serves as a prototype for another language project currently named _Project L1_.
+This implementation of Neem is not optimized and sometimes does not follow best practices, it uses C++11 features and avoids any features introduced in later C++ standards.
+This is because __Neem just serves as a prototype for another language project currently named _Project L1_.__

 :warning: Neem is not complete yet and is currently under continuous development.